Exploring Fertility Testing

-If you are trying to get into an IVF program, the first question doctors will ask is, How old are you?
-Don’t take offense.
-The answer is critical in determining your chances.
+If you are trying to get into an IVF program, the doctors will want to know your age.
+The answer is critical in determining your treatment.
 Some IVF programs do have age cut-offs; some do not accept women older than 40, but most programs have 42 to 44 as the cut-off.
 It is prudent to ask your doctor about their success rates if you are contemplating IVF.

 It is critical that your doctors first determine the source of the fertility problem, and this of course means that your partner’s semen must be analyzed for any form of male factor infertility.
 On the first visit to the IVF clinic, a semen analysis will be done.